statisticalbiotechnology/dsbook/dsbook/unsupervised/VAEofCarcinomas.md

 predicted["diff"].idxmin(axis=0)
 ```

-Which is a [cancer related](https://www.proteinatlas.org/ENSG00000172731-LRRC20/cancer) protein.
+Which is a [cancer-related](https://www.proteinatlas.org/ENSG00000172731-LRRC20/cancer) protein.

 +++

-and then in negative direction (larger in LUAD than LUSC).
+and then in the negative direction (larger in LUAD than LUSC).

 ```{code-cell} ipython3
 predicted["diff"].idxmax(axis=0)
 ```

-Which is a [prognostic marker](https://www.proteinatlas.org/ENSG00000146054-TRIM7/cancer) for survival in LUAD
+Which is a [prognostic marker](https://www.proteinatlas.org/ENSG00000146054-TRIM7/cancer) for survival in LUAD.

 +++ {"id": "7-OJDYaFdZI2"}

-Here these two genes seems to be the largest differentiators beteen the genes in LUSC and LUAD.
-We can also note that as with PCA, the Gene KRT17 seems quite different between the cancer types:
+Here these two genes seem to be the largest differentiators between LUSC and LUAD.
+We can also note that, as with PCA, the gene KRT17 appears quite different between the cancer types:

 ```{code-cell} ipython3
 :id: SZ4Mo7rVdZI2